KookyLukey/MSU-CSCI441-Spring-2015/README.md

     git --version

-The latest version is git 2.2.1, so if you get an error or a version less than that you may need to [download and install git](http://git-scm.com/downloads).
+If you get an error you may need to [download and install git](http://git-scm.com/downloads).
 If you've never used git before you might want to [read up on the docs](http://git-scm.com/doc), or go through the basics with [Try Git](try.github.com).